umbraco/UmbracoDocs/15/umbraco-cms/reference/security/external-login-providers.md

 ---
 description: >-
-  Umbraco supports supports external login providers (OAuth) for performing authentication of your users and members.
+  Umbraco supports external login providers (OAuth) for performing authentication of your users and members.
 ---